apigeekdemos/apijam/Labs/Informatica/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 ![image alt text](./media/image_apigee_extensions_iic.png)

 10. On the Extension detail page, click the > to configure the instance for the corresponding Apigee environment.
-In this lab, we will configure the leads extension instance for the *test* environment.
+In this lab, we will configure the *leads* extension instance for the *test* environment.

 ![image alt text](./media/image_apigee_extensions_iic_config.png)

 11. Clicking the > will popup a dialog where you enter your IIC administrator username and password in JSON format.
-Please get these credentials from the instructor or use your own if you already have an IIC cloud account.
+Please use your IIC cloud account login credentials.
 Then, click Save.

 ![image alt text](./media/image_apigee_extensions_iic_config_creds.png)